 One of the most amazing things about traveling in Europe is how incredibly easy it is to get around.
 That’s why the “whirlwind European adventure” is still such a classic for summer travel.
 With so much to see and do, a summer trip through top European destinations is a new experience every time you go.

-Head over to Contiki’s “Bag Tag” contest page to check out all six bags and guess the destinations!
-And to get you ready for a little summer fun in Europe, here is our list of the 10 best places to escape the crowds in Europe this summer.
+To get you ready for a little summer fun in Europe, here is our list of the 10 best places to escape the crowds in Europe this summer!

 10 Places to Escape the Crowds in Europe in Summer